Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 # Task Execution over the Space

-Tasks {{%currentjavanet "task-execution-overview.html"%}} can be executed in a collocated asynchronous manner within the Space (processing unit with an embedded Space).
-To execute a task, you must have **Execute** privileges.
-Execution can be restricted to certain tasks by applying the 'Class-Filter'.
+Tasks {{%currentjavanet "task-execution-overview.html"%}} can be executed in a co-located, asynchronous manner within the Space (Processing Unit with an embedded Space).
+To execute a task, you must have Execute privileges.
+Execution can be restricted to certain tasks by applying 'Class-Filter'.
 There is no need to define specific privileges for operations being performed by the task on the Space.

-Here is a simple implementation of a task that performs a 'count' operation on the space.
+The following is a simple implementation of a task that performs a 'count' operation on the Space.

 ```java